How do you search for something in your source? Do you use Windows Find or TopToy? Then you are wasting time.

 Search and copy template code to make writing your own templates easy

-Filter search results (compound search) nine different ways including complex wildcard and regex
+Filter search results (compound search) nine different ways including complex wildcard and

 Regular Expression assistant helps you learn and write and use Regex